Clothing and Layering Systems for Alpine Climbing.

 Personally, I carry a synthetic insulated jacket every day in my rucksac, but swap to a Down one only when it’s a particularly cold week and I’m going somewhere at higher altitude.

-Suggestions: Arcteryx Nuclei FL Jacket, Proton LT and FL Jackets, Atom LT and AR Jackets, Rab Xenon Jacket, Montane Icarus Lite Jacket.
+Suggestions: Arcteryx Nuclei FL Jacket, Atom LT Jacket, Rab Xenon Jacket, Montane Icarus Lite Jacket, Rab Kaon Jacket.